But my puppy used to follow me around…

 “She never leaves my side!
 I don’t think recall will be an issue.”

-“I let my puppy off-leash all the time and he never leaves me.
+“I let my puppy off-leash all the time and he never leaves.
 He’s so good!”

 “Your are KIDDING ME!
-This dog doesn’t even know I’m alive!”
+This dog doesn’t even know I exist!”

 “My dog escapes every time I leave her in the yard!
 HELP!”

-“My dog used to follow me around.
-Now it’s like he’s deaf and doesn’t listen at all!”
+“My dog used to follow me everywhere.
+Now it’s like he can’t here me at all!”

-On the lighter side, I tell people to take a LOT of pictures of your puppy when they are little because when they hit adolescence their SOLE PURPOSE is to make you question your reality and wonder why you ever got a dog so you’ll want to look back on the cuteness and remember you love this little ball of fur and YOU trained it.
+On the lighter side, I always tell people: Take a LOT of pictures when your puppy is little!
+When adolescence hits, their sole purpose is to make you question your sanity and wonder why you ever got a dog.
+That’s when you’ll want those pictures to remind you that you DO love this little ball of fur that you’re raising.
 No body believes me but I say it anyway.

 So what happened to your cute little puppy?